stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 You may use any version manager on Fedora Workstation, such as [pyenv](https://github.com/pyenv/pyenv) for Python, [nvm](https://github.com/creationix/nvm) for Node.js and [rustup](https://rustup.rs/) for Rust.

+Fedora Workstation includes the GCC compiler and other tools for compiling C code.
+Installations of Python, Node.js and other languages use GCC to compile components that are written in C.

 To install a version manager, use the process that the documentation for the product recommends.

-Fedora Workstation automatically includes the GCC compiler and other tools for C code.
-Python, Node.js and other software use GCC to compile native extensions that are written in C code.

 ### The System Python Installation